bhart4278/Project_3_UT_Bootcamp/README.md

   - Features:

-    - Markers represent earthquake events, color-coded (color-blind friendly) by magnitude: light blue for mild, dark blue for moderate, orange for severe.
+    - Markers represent earthquake events, color-coded (color-blind friendly) by magnitude: light blue for mild, dark blue for moderate, and orange for severe.
     - You can zoom in and out on the map to get a closer look.

-    - Each marker can be clicked on and includes a popup displaying the earthquake's magnitude, location, and time.
+    - Each marker can be clicked on, including a popup displaying the earthquake's magnitude, location, and time.

     - The map is styled using the CartoDB Dark base layer and restricted to the Conterminous U.S. bounds.